maveniverse/site-001/content/en/blog/cstamas/2025/06/mimir-and-rrf/index.md

   - Maven
 ---

-Just to remind people about Mimir, and why they want to use it: if you remember the "Never Say Never" blog entry
+Just to remind people about Mimir, and why they want to use it: if you remember the [Never Say Never](/blog/2025/03/17/never-say-never) blog entry
 diagram:

 ```mermaid